Gabriella439/dhall-kubernetes-charts/README.md

   -- Metadata about the chart, useful for programmatic queries --
-  -- This is analogous to the `Chart.yaml` file of a Helm chart , chart : Chart
+  -- This is analogous to the `./Chart.yaml` file of a Helm chart , metadata : Metadata
 }
 ```